JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 You can define [step execution conditions](build-step-execution-conditions.md) to specify whether individual steps should be run.
 You can use any parameters for these conditions (configuration parameters and environment variables, both custom and predefined).

-To set up step execution conditions in TeamCity UI, go to step settings and click **Add condition | Other condition...**.
+To set up step execution conditions in TeamCity UI, go to step settings and click **Add condition | Other condition...**

 <img src="dk-params-StepExecutionCondition.png" width="706" alt="Step execution condition"/>